Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 We can feel your excitement.
 It is quite literally being tracked by a thermal camera we've installed on your computer and beamed directly to Bloc's excitement-tracking servers.
 Those same servers operate a pair of subwoofers each roughly the size of a racquetball court.
 Our entire office gets that boom, boom pow when an eager programmer reaches their ultimate destination.
 It's pretty intense and yes our liability policy is extensive.

-All we need now is to connect our logic and our scene together to make one beautiful game baby:
+All we need now is to hook up our logic and scene together to make a beautiful game baby:

 ```objc(GameViewController.swift)
     func gameDidBegin(swiftris: Swiftris) {